MouseBiteLabs/Game-Boy-DMG-Color/DMGC-HDP-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/197369125-de12c47d-8e7d-44e5-8a83-9c06892fa89d.png)

+*The image above is of v2.0, not the current revision of v2.1.
+The differences are very minor.

 This little board is quite simple.
 You can transplant all of the parts from the original DMG headphone board to this one.
 This board also uses an original DMG headphone jack.
 Modifications to the circuit would be required to use an off-the-shelf jack.

 ## Board Characteristics